A Nearly Mile-Wide Asteroid With Its Own Moon Will Pass By Earth This Weekend At 48,000 MPH

 — EarthSky (@earthskyscience) May 19, 2019

-On Saturday evening, ad a few days surrounding May 25, professional and amateur astronomers may be able to observe 1999 KW4 and its odd shape.
+On Saturday evening, and a few days surrounding May 25, professional and amateur astronomers may be able to observe 1999 KW4 and its odd shape.
 For those hoping to see the smaller “moon,” you’d have to hope that it passes at a time when it is visible in its 16-hour orbit.

 The primary space rock of this double asteroid has an oblate shape with an equatorial ridge which is similar to other asteroids such as Ryugu and Bennu.